DraconicDragon/danbooru-e621-tag-list-processor/README.md

 ## Create Danbooru and e621 Tag Lists for AI related Autocomplete Extensions

 This script scrapes tags from the Danbooru API and downloads e621 tags from https://e621.net/db_export/ and formatting them for AI autocomplete extensions.
-It can create separate and merged tag lists for Danbooru and e621, with options like alias inclusion, minimum post thresholds, and filtering by alias status as well as creating [Krita AI diffusion](https://github.com/Acly/krita-ai-diffusion) compatible tag lists (NSFW versions only).
+It can create separate and merged tag lists for Danbooru and e621, with options like alias inclusion, minimum post thresholds, and filtering by alias status as well as creating [Krita AI diffusion](https://github.com/Acly/krita-ai-diffusion) compatible tag lists (unfiltered/NSFW versions only).

 The CivitAI page for these can be found here: <https://civitai.com/models/950325>
 An archive of CSV files I made can be found here: <https://github.com/DraconicDragon/dbr-e621-lists-archive>